 This article and detailed wiring diagram explain how to wire the common household receptacle.
 The 15A, 125V receptacle is the most widely used device in your home.
+I’ve added a video at the end of the article that demonstrates how to wire a receptacle.

 This is your standard receptacle that powers everything from your toaster to your TV.
 Whether you are replacing or adding a receptacle, here’s how to connect them.